doguabaris/corev-cli/README.md

 # Cono-CLI

-A minimal CLI tool to **pull, push, diff, and list configuration files** for projects and distributed environments.
-Designed for managing configurations across a variety of domains where settings need to be easily manageable, versioned, and traceable.
+A minimal CLI tool for managing versioned configuration repositories.
+Built to pull, push, diff, and list config files across distributed environments.
+Ideal for systems where settings must be easily maintainable, versioned, and auditable.

 ---